frovedis/frovedis/doc/manual/python/ml/linear_svm.md

 The parameters: "dual", "intercept_scaling", "class_weight", "multi_class"and
 "random_state" are simply kept to make the interface uniform to Scikit-learn LinearSVC module.
 They are not used anywhere within frovedis implementation.

 __Return Value__
 It simply returns "self" reference.

-### fit(X, y, sample_weight = None)
+### 2. fit(X, y, sample_weight = None)
 __Parameters__
 _**X**_: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisColmajorMatrix for dense data.
 It has shape(n_samples, n_features).
 _**y**_: Any python array-like object or an instance of FrovedisDvector.
-_**sample\_weight**_: Python array-like containing the intended weights for each input samples and it should be the shape of (nsamples, ).
-When it is None (not specified), an uniform weight vector is assigned on each input sample.
+_**sample\_weight**_: A python ndarray containing the intended weights for each input samples and it should be the shape of (nsamples, ).
+When it is None (not specified explicitly), an uniform weight vector is assigned on each input sample.
+(Default: None)

 __Purpose__
 It accepts the training feature matrix (X) and corresponding output labels (y)